MichaelCWalsh7/milestone-project-1/TESTING.md

 -   On some mobile devices the Hero Image gets pushed down below the navigation bar.
     - A white gap can be seen before scrolling the further down to see the content peaking out.
--   On Chrome for Android & Desktop, the default zoom of some of the web pages will change from 100% to much larger, which will initiate a horizontal scroll bar and not fit the website content to the browser viewport.
-    - This initially was a complete mystery, but after some research I eventually found out that experimentally Chrome is rolling out a feature that changes the default zoom for an individual web page as they think that this web page will be more legible at different zooms.
-    - Why this website in particular was subject to this process remains a mystery, though I suspect it's due to the large resolution of some of the images used.
-Although all images used are still scaled to be appropriately viewable at all resolutions
-    - The two fixes that I've implemented for this are setting the max-width of the body and html to 100% of the viewport width and then also setting the default zoom of the body and html to be
-    100% so the browser shouldn't zoom in an inappropriate amount.
-    - The above fix seems to have solved the issue.
-However, the inconsistent nature of this bug only appearing sometimes makes further testing quite difficult.

 ### Issues Along The Way